MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embedding-components.md

 #### Response

-This API would return a Promise object that resolves to a MstrEnvironment object.
+This API returns a promise object that resolves to a MstrEnvironment object.

 #### Example

-The getLoginToken function can be found in [the getLoginToken doc](../add-functionality/methods-and-properties#getlogintoken)
+Find the `getLoginToken` function in [the getLoginToken doc](../add-functionality/methods-and-properties#getlogintoken)

 ```js
 try {